 Agencies need to use wisely the opportunities the Internet provides to advance the quality and legitimacy of the rulemaking process.
 This report has provided an overview of agency "best practices" in using electronic media to support rulemaking as well as the results from original quantitative and qualitative research.
-This research has identified the practices of some agencies - such as, to pick one example, the development of EPA's Rulemaking Gateway - that merit replication by other agencies.
+This research has identified the practices of some agencies - such as, to pick one example, the development of EPA's original Rulemaking Gateway (the predecessor to its current Reg DaRRT) - that merit replication by other agencies.
 It has also identified gaps and concerns that any agency should consider when undertaking future efforts at web design or the deployment of social media.
 The seven recommendations in this report provide concrete direction for agencies to consider as they seek to improve their use electronic media to make the rulemaking process more accessible to all.